-We have invested in state-of-the-art digital radiography in order to provide the best quality in imaging for your pet.
-Compared to the older, more traditional equipment, digital radiology produces a much higher quality image.
+We have invested in state-of-the-art digital radiography in order to provide the best quality imaging for your pet.
+Compared to older, more traditional equipment, digital radiology produces a much higher quality image.
 The better the equipment and diagnostic capability, the more accurate our veterinarians can be with their diagnosis.
-Because the images are digitized, they are available within seconds for our veterinarians to see, decreasing the time your pet has to be here for the radiographs.
+Because the images are digital, they are available within seconds for our veterinarians to see, decreasing the time your pet has to be here for the radiographs.
 This also means that the radiographs can easily be forwarded to a radiologist or other specialist for evaluation and consultation should the need arise.
 Last, digital radiology is better for the environment.
-There are no longer any of the harsh chemicals used to develop the x-rays or the need for film; better for the staff, the pet and the environment.
+There are no longer any of the harsh chemicals used to develop the x-rays or the need for film – better for the staff, the pet, and the environment.

-We will give you a copy of your radiographs via email or disc depending on your preference.
+We will give you a copy of your radiographs via email upon request.